Transportation in Washington, D.C.: Airport transportation

+Metro's Blue and Yellow lines serve Ronald Reagan Washington National Airport.
+Baltimore-Washington International Airport is served by rail from Union Station by MARC and Amtrak.
+The Silver Line station at Dulles International Airport opened in November 2022, connecting the Washington Metro system to the city's major international airport for the first time.

+Dulles Airport uses an underground rail system, called AeroTrain, to connect concourses B and C with the main terminal.
+There are plans to expand this service to other concourses in the future.

 Bicycle and scooter

 There is a network of 45 mi dedicated bicycle lanes around Washington, D.C., and there are 1,300 bicycle racks installed on sidewalks all over the city.
 An estimated 3.3% of the District's residents biked to work at least one day during 2010, and by 2008 the city had the sixth-highest percentage of bike commuters in the United States.

 The city's primary bicycle sharing system is Capital Bikeshare, which began services in September 2010.
 Washington, D.C., formerly had the largest bike sharing service in the U.S. with 1,100 bicycles and 110 rental locations (New York City's CitiBike program is now larger).
 The city began a dockless bikeshare pilot program in fall 2017, and more recently introduced dockless electric scooters.
 The Washington Area Bicyclist Association (WABA) provides advice and information to bicycle commuters, as well as lobbying for better cycling conditions.